syncfusion/blazor-docs/src/common/common/how-to/customize-font-size-and-color.md

     ```

-    > **Note:** Syncfusion provides an option to generate custom interop scripts and styles of selective components by using the Custom Resource Generator (CRG) web tool for the production environment.
-Refer to this [link](https://crg.syncfusion.com/) for more details on CRG.
+    > **Note:** Syncfusion provides an option to generate custom styles of selective components by using the ThemeStudio web application for the production environment.
+Refer to this [link](http://ej2.syncfusion.com/themestudio/) for further details.

 7. Run the application.
 The styles are applied in our Blazor component.